paulklemm/zenf-hugo-source/content/about.md

 # Hi!
 I'm Paul.

-I'm a PhD student at the computer science faculty of the University of Magdeburg.
+I'm a Postdoc at the Max-Planck-Institute for Metabolism Research in Cologne.
 I develop visual analytics methods, which combine statistics and visual analysis.
-The goal is to derive insight into large scale data sets.
+I want to derive insight into large scale data sets.

-I write about day to day tech-problems I encounter as well good practices for certain bits of technology.
+I write about day to day tech-problems as well good practices.
 Hopefully it will benefit you.